-- a.
-A matter personal to a member of staff that is being considered by a meeting of the Council is subject to standing order 11. - b.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman, or, if he/she is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - c.
-The chairman, or in his/her absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution. - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman or in his/her absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution. - e.
-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Clerk relates to the chairman or vice-chairman, this shall be communicated to another member, which shall be reported back and progressed by resolution. - f.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-g.
-In accordance with standing order 11 (a), persons with line management responsibilities shall have access to staff records referred to in standing order 19 (f).

-20. RESPONSIBILITIES TO PROVIDE INFORMATION

-see also standing order 21.
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR the sub committees is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the council and if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to at its next meeting.

+- c The chairman of the council or in his absence, the vice-chairman shall upon a resolution, conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution of council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman, this shall be communicated to another member of council, which shall be reported back and progressed by resolution of the council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - 20.
+RESPONSIBILITIES TO PROVIDE INFORMATION See also standing order 21. - a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
+[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.